Chirality selective magnon-phonon hybridization and magnon-induced chiral phonons in a layered zigzag antiferromagnet: Results and Discussion

 Figure~\ref{fig:3}b presents the Raman spectra of the MP branches as a function of magnetic field in one of the cross-circular channels ($\sigma_\text{R} \sigma_\text{L}$) (see Supplementary Fig.~S5 for details).
 The corresponding peak positions are shown in Fig.~\ref{fig:3}c.
 Two MP modes appear at zero field and split into four MP branches, which is consistent with the selective strong coupling picture and also matches with the far-infrared results.
 The Raman processes in the $\sigma_\text{R} \sigma_\text{L}$ and $\sigma_\text{L} \sigma_\text{R}$ channels have opposite angular momenta transfer from photons to quasiparticles.
 Hence, to unveil the chirality of the MP branches, we measure the degree of circular polarization (DCP) of Raman spectra, which is defined as ($\sigma_\text{R} \sigma_\text{L}-\sigma_\text{L} \sigma_\text{R}$)/($\sigma_\text{R} \sigma_\text{L}+\sigma_\text{L} \sigma_\text{R}$).
 The magnetic field dependence of DCP is shown in Fig.~\ref{fig:3}d.
 First, all four MP branches exhibit finite circular polarization suggesting they may carry finite angular momenta.
 Of particular interest are the phonon-like MP2 and MP3 branches.
 Remarkably, they show considerable DCP even at 9~T, where the magnon-phonon detuning reaches 10\% of the resonance frequency.
 In addition, the two magnon-like branches MP1 and MP4 exhibit the same DCP under given magnetic field directions, which is drastically different from the regular AFM magnon Zeeman splitting, where two magnons have opposite circular polarization as observed in FePS$_3$ (see Supplementary Fig.~S7).
 This anomalous Raman polarization will be explained in the latter part of the paper.

 To further explore the selective magnon-phonon hybridization in the atomic limit, we perform magneto-Raman microscopy on few-layer FePSe$_3$ flakes.
 Layer-dependent Raman spectra are shown in Fig.~\ref{fig:4}a.
-The two MP peaks are observed in the quadrilayer (4L) flakes, are barely seen in trilayer (3L) ones, and are absent in bilayer and monolayer flakes at zero magnetic field.
+The two MP peaks are observed in the quadrilayer (4L) flakes, are barely seen in trilayer (3L) ones at zero magnetic field.
 As the layer number reduces, the magnon frequency red shifts due to the weakened AFM order.
 It enlarges the magnon-phonon detuning and results in an imbalanced Raman intensity among the two MP modes.
 The Raman mapping of a representative FePSe$_3$ few-layer flake is shown in Fig.~\ref{fig:4}b, where the color represents the integrated intensity of the low-energy MP mode (indicated by the red-arrow in Fig.~\ref{fig:4}a).
 The inset figure shows the corresponding optical image of the flake.
-Figure~\ref{fig:4}c and \ref{fig:4}d present the magnetic field dependence of the MPs in 4L and 3L flakes, respectively.
-The field-induced shift of MP2 and MP3 can be seen clearly.
-The red lines indicate fitted MP branches.
-The magnon-phonon coupling strength remains strong in 4L flakes reaching 2.0~cm$^{-1}$, which is very close to the bulk value (2.1~cm$^{-1}$) as shown in Table~\ref{table:1}.
+The magnetic field dependence of the MP modes in 4L flakes is presented in Fig.~\ref{fig:4}c.
+The field-induced shift of all four MP modes can be resolved as marked by the arrows.
+The corresponding peak positions can be well described with the selective strong coupling model, as shown in Fig~\ref{fig:4}d.
+The extracted uncoupled magnon frequency of 4L flakes is 113.2~cm$^{-1}$, exhibiting a slight redshift to its bulk value, while the magnon-phonon coupling strength remains strong reaching 2.0~cm$^{-1}$, as listed in Table~\ref{table:1}.